SeanShubin/todo-application/README.md

         - dummy: a properly typed null that is never invoked, it is only used to get the application to compile
         - stub: a limited, deterministic implementation that only emulates and records just enough behavior for a small number of tests
         - fake: a deterministic implementation that simulates a large portion of behavior and is reusable across a large number of tests
+- Given, when, then
+    - no given a, when b, then c, when d, then e
+    - if I need that, I will break it up into two tests
+        - given a, when b, then c
+        - given a b c, when d, then e
 ## Definitions
 - from [Martin Fowler's Article](http://martinfowler.com/articles/mocksArentStubs.html)
     - Dummy objects are passed around but never actually used.
 Usually they are just used to fill parameter lists.